 “The box office is a completely new facility,” McWilliams said.
 “In the old one it had a single window that was cut into a closet.
 Now we have a box office with outside access.”

-There are three entryways into the lobby with lots of windows and high ceilings.
+According to a reputable window replacement contractor in Dallas, there are three entryways into the lobby with lots of windows and high ceilings.

 The new stage of the center has doubled in size.